Jeehey Kim, Ph.D.

-Jeehey Kim's research encompasses the history of photography, visual culture, and film studies in East Asia.
-Kim's first book, Photography and Korea, is the first book on the history of Korean photography in English.
-She is currently working on a book project: Photography and Death: Funerary Photo-Portraiture in East Asia.
-She also has been writing articles on vernacular photographic practices as well as on documentary films and visual culture in relation to the Cold War and gender politics in East Asia.
+Jeehey Kim’s research encompasses the history of photography, visual culture, and film studies in East Asia.
+Kim’s first book, Photography and Korea (Reaktion Books/University of Chicago Press, 2023), is the first book on the history of Korean photography in English.
+She is currently completing a second book, Photography and Death: Funerary Photo-Portraiture in East Asia, and has written widely on vernacular photographic practices, Cold War-era salon photography networks, and documentary film and visual culture in relation to gender politics in East Asia, with recent essays appearing in Aperture, the Journal of War and Culture Studies, and Trans Asia Photography, for which she also guest-edited a special issue on Asian American photography.

-As a curator, Kim has organized exhibitions such as the recent “Pyongyang Bookstore” at Seoul Metropolitan Library, which presented North Korean artists of the 1950s and ’60s.
-Kim earned her doctorate at the Graduate Center, City University of New York, with a dissertation on funerary portrait photography in East Asia.
-She was a postdoctoral fellow at the University of Chicago.
+As a curator, Kim has organized exhibitions such as “Pyongyang Bookstore” at the Seoul Metropolitan Library, which presented North Korean artists of the 1950s and ’60s, and has organized international symposia on East Asian photography at the Center for Creative Photography, University of Arizona, and the Victoria and Albert Museum, London.
+Kim earned her doctorate at the Graduate Center, City University of New York, with a dissertation on funerary portrait photography in East Asia, and was a postdoctoral fellow at the University of Chicago.

 Publications